 A CII policy may not wipe out all of your medical debt, but it can eliminate a large portion of it.

 Emergency fund or HSA

 Everybody is advised to have an accessible emergency fund.
 This is money set aside to help you through unexpected events that can hurt you financially.
 Having an emergency fund can improve your financial security and minimize the stress of health issues.

-If a health event occurs, an emergency fund can protect you from having to use credit cards, take out loans, borrowing from your retirement account, or asking friends or family for help.
+If a health event occurs, an emergency fund can protect you from having to use credit cards, take out loans, borrow from your retirement account, or rely on GoFundMe.

 Another option specifically for health care expenses is to have a health savings account (HSA).

 An HSA is a tax-preferred savings account that enables users to set aside tax-free dollars to pay for health expenses, including regular medical care, dental and vision expenses.
 It can only be used in conjunction with a high-deductible health insurance plan.